-Completing ongoing health requirements such as annual TB and flu vaccinations are the responsibility of the student and must be completed with test results forwarded to the College health nurse by the determined dates to enter the clinical agency.
+Completing ongoing health requirements such as annual TB and flu vaccinations, are the student's responsibility to complete.
+Test results should be forwarded to the College health nurse by the determined dates to enter the clinical agency.

 Verification must be provided to enter or to remain in the clinical education setting for the safety of patients and staff.